NubeIO/rubix-ce-docs/docs/rubix-ce/services/rql/ros-types.md

 sidebar_position: 5
 ---

-# Rubix-OS Types
+# Rubix OS Types

-As apart of RQL we provide a methods to convert to ROS types. <br/>
+As part of RQL we provide a methods to convert to ROS types. <br/>
-For example we will use the RQL proxy to get the points from ROS and then convert them to a ROS type points
+For example we will use the RQL proxy to get the points from ROS and then convert them to a ROS type points.

 Example: <br/>
 In this example we perform an HTTP Proxy GET all points and then convert them into a **[points model](https://github.com/NubeIO/nubeio-rubix-lib-models-go/blob/master/pkg/v1/model/points.go#L198)** interface